 Hmm Travel..
 I think I live for this.
-I love getting lost in foreign places and hearing foreign languages.
+I love getting lost in strange places and hearing foreign languages.
 Many of my trips were done solo.
-I really don’t mind travelling alone, and actually quite enjoying it.
-I think, we will get to know ourselves better when we are alone, especially in a foreign place.
-I find it important to be self-content.
+I really don’t mind travelling alone; I actually quite enjoy it.
+I believe we will get to know ourselves better when we are alone in a totally new place outside of our comfort zones.
+I also find it important to be self-content.

 I’m one of those people who can live cheaply to save up some money, then spend it all on my travels.
-I’ve been to around 30 countries in the world so far; mostly in Europe, Asia, North America and Oceania.
+I’ve been to more than 30 countries in the world; so far in Europe, Asia, North America and Oceania.
 South America, Africa and Antarctica are still on my list.

 You probably have some highlights or spectacular moments during your travels.
 Here are some of mine: